-NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED) (In thousands of soms)
+NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED)

 Average interest rates

 The table below displays average effective interest rates for interest bearing assets and liabilities as at 31 December 2024 and 2023.
 These interest rates are an estimation of the yields to maturity of these assets and liabilities.